Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 `last_checkpoint` is a reference to the last checkpoint a player passed by and is used to reset the player's position to it if they die; it's also used to indicate the starting position of a level.

-A level should have a `Camera` node.
-This is normally unused - the player node's own camera node takes precedence - but can be used for cutscenes etc.
+A level should have a `Camera2D` node.
+This is normally unused - the player scene's own `Camera2D` node takes precedence - but can be used for cutscenes etc.

 For everything else it's a good idea to organise it via groups of some description (both using Node2Ds for grouping and Godot's group functions).